Healthy Homes Assessment Awatoto

 Rental Property Home Assessments Awatoto

-Areas of rental properties that are impacted to Healthy Homes Standard.
-Healthy Homes Standards in Awatoto include each:
+The areas of rental property that are affected with The Healthy Homes Standard in Awatoto include each:

 • Living Rooms